nehori/py-usb-uirt_receiver/README.md

    - Download SageTV Windows binary(SageTVSetupx64_xxxx.exe) from [OpenSageTV releases](https://github.com/OpenSageTV/sagetv-windows/releases)
    - Extract the installer and locate the DLL at `C:\Program Files\SageTV\redist\usbuirt\amd64\uuirtdrv.dll`
    - Copy this file to your script directory

+   OR Obtain `uuirtdrv.dll` from usbuirt.com:
+   - Go to the [Support](http://www.usbuirt.com/support.htm) and download the driver
+   - Extract the installer and locate the DLL at `C:\Program Files\SageTV\redist\usbuirt\amd64\uuirtdrv.dll`
+   - Copy this file to your script directory
 3. Place `ftd2xx.dll` in the same directory as `usb_receiver.py`.
 4. Install Python dependencies:
    ```bash